Unboxed-Software/solana-course/content/movie-review-pt1.md

 Now that we've covered the Rust basics, let's apply them to Solana programs.

 More often than not, programs will have more than one function.
-For example, you may have a program that acts as the backend for notes.
+For example, you may have a program that acts as the backend for a note-taking app.
 Assume this program accepts instructions for creating a new note, updating an existing note, and deleting an existing note.

 Since instructions have discrete types, they're usually a great fit for an enum data type.